GroupEat/groupeat-api/workbench/groupeat/orders/docs/api/main.md

             "error_key": "productFormatsFromDifferentRestaurants",
             "message": "The product formats must belong to the same restaurant."
         }

 + Response 422

         {
             "status_code": 422,
             "error_key": "deliveryDistanceTooLong",
-            "message": "The distance between the given delivery address and the restaurant #7 should be less than 10 kms."
+            "message": "The delivery distance should be less than 7 kms, 10 given."
+        }

++ Response 422

+        {
+            "status_code": 422,
+            "error_key": "restaurantDeliveryCapacityExceeded",
+            "message": "The restaurant #6 cannot deliver more than 10 items in the same group order, 11 items asked."
+        }

++ Response 422

+        {
+            "status_code": 422,
+            "error_key": "minimumOrderPriceNotReached",
+            "message": "The order price is 8.1 but must be greater than 11."
+        }

++ Response 422

+        {
+            "status_code": 422,
+            "error_key": "groupOrderAlreadyExisting",
+            "message": "A group order already exists for the restaurant #6."
         }